Kaggle/kaggle-api/README.md

 # Kaggle API

+#Welcome to the readme file of this project, i hope you are doing well.

 Official API for https://www.kaggle.com, accessible using a command line tool implemented in Python 3.

 Beta release - Kaggle reserves the right to modify the API functionality currently offered.